gchumillas/php.query/README.md

 phpQuery
 ========

-A library to parse and manipulate documents in an easy and intuitive way.
+A library for manipulating and traversing XML documents in an easy and intuitive way.
+This library is inspired by the jQuery library and borrows some interesting ideas, like chaining.

 Installation
 ------------